 - Measure window height from the top edge to the bottom edge.
 Check this measurement in three places: on the left side, middle, and right side.
 If these measurements are not equal, use the smallest as your height.

 - Take an additional set of measurements inside the window frame.

 - Measure the width of the trim that surrounds the window.
 The trim on the sides may be different from the top and bottom – so measure each part.

 - Take a picture of a multi-paned window and record the measurements on the print to eliminate confusion.
-Record the overall window width and length, both inside and outside the frame.
-Measure and record the width and length of each window section and the measurements of any subsections.
-For example, the overall the window may be 60 x 20, composed of two windows 30 x 20.
+Record the overall window width and height, both inside and outside the frame.
+Measure and record the width and height of each window section and the measurements of any subsections.
+For example, the overall window may be 60 x 20, composed of two windows 30 x 20.

 A helpful overview of the window replacement process from Marvin Windows:

 Are new windows worth the cost?
 How much value will it add to your home?
 What are the potential energy efficiency savings?